-The study is objective, being conducted by independent specialist life cycle analysis consultants thinkstep and peer-reviewed by leading academics from key institutions in France, Germany, Japan and USA.
+The study is objective, being conducted by independent specialist life cycle analysis consultants Sphera and peer-reviewed by leading academics from key institutions in France, Germany, Japan and USA.

-SEA\LNG is a UK-registered not for profit collaborative industry foundation serving the needs of its member organisations committed to furthering the use of LNG as an important, environmentally superior maritime fuel.The Society for Gas as a Marine Fuel (SGMF) is a non-governmental organisation (NGO) established to promote safety and industry best practice in the use of gas as a marine fuel.
+SEA\LNG is a UK-registered not for profit collaborative industry foundation serving the needs of its member organizations committed to furthering the use of LNG as an important, environmentally superior maritime fuel.The Society for Gas as a Marine Fuel (SGMF) is a non-governmental organization (NGO) established to promote safety and industry best practice in the use of gas as a marine fuel.

 Sphera is the largest global provider of Integrated Risk Management software and information services with a focus on Environmental Health & Safety (EHS), Operational Risk and Product Stewardship.
 Note: The report was conducted by thinkstep which got acquired by Sphera.

 Download the report.